Religious Education Credentialing Forms and Resources

 - Self-Assessment of Competencies (Word) (PDF, 2 pages) DUE MARCH 1st

 - Recommendation Form Note: this form is for candidates who are nearing completion of the RE Credentialing Program.
+Please see the Program Plan for details about appropriate recommenders.
 If you are a new applicant, be sure to use the Endorsement Form in the section above.
 DUE MARCH 1st

 - Photo DUE MARCH 1st

 - Resource list with Responses DUE MARCH 1st

 - Reflective Essays DUE MARCH 1st

 - Competency grids: an optional tool intended to help you identify and organize the experiences and work products you would like to include in your portfolio.

 - Sample Portfolios: